 In Jamaica, Labor Day is held on May 23rd and holds a different meaning.
 It is still a day where people work hard.
 A day where people go out together into the streets to volunteer their time and labor for community service projects.
 Together they build roads, houses, help others in need, and share a meal.
 It is a day of pride, community development, and solidarity despite a low growth and a high public debt economy.
 According to Jamaica Information Service, the three main objectives of Labour Day are enhancing the dignity of labour by improving the environment; inspiring the spirit of community development; and encouraging the principle of solidarity by working, building and sharing together.
 This year on labour day, East Rural ST. Andrew Residents joined forces to patch the most badly deteriorated sections of the Dublin Castle road and other thoroughfares for which Caribbean Cement Company Limited supplied 250 bags of cement.
 Member of Parliament for the area, the Most Hon.
 Juliet Holness told JIS News “the projects were wide-ranging and included road repairs in Dublin Castle, Penny Hill, and Top Road”.

 Photo by Rudranath Fraser featuring wife of the Prime Minister and Member of Parliament for East Rural St. Andrew, the Most Hon.
-Juliet Holness (centre), joining residents in preparing a concrete mixture for the patching of roads in Dublin Castle on Labour Day, May 23.
+Juliet Holness (center), joining residents in preparing a concrete mixture for the patching of roads in Dublin Castle on Labour Day, May 23.

 In unity with the people of Jamaica, the Inter-American Development Bank (IDB) continues to support the private sector in Jamaica and other Caribbean countries.
 It provided 510M USD over a four-year period to improve the investment climate and to restore confidence in the Jamaican economy.